 STATEMENT OF CONSENT

 I have read and understand the information in this informed consent document.
 I have had an opportunity to ask questions and all of my questions have been answered to my satisfaction.
 I voluntarily agree to participate in this study until I decide otherwise.
 I do not give up any of my legal rights by signing and dating this consent document.
-I will receive a copy of this signed and dated consent document.
+I have received (or will receive) a copy of this signed and dated consent document.

-________________________________________

-Subject’s Printed Name
+Printed Name of Subject

-________________________________________ ___________
+Signature of Subject Date

+OR

+Legally Authorized Representative Name (printed)

-Subject’s Signature Date
+Legally Authorized Representative Signature Date

-________________________________________
+Relationship or Authority of Legally Authorized Representative to Participant

-Printed Name of the Person Conducting the
+Printed Name of the Person Obtaining Consent

-Consent Discussion

-________________________________________ ___________

-Signature of the Person Conducting the Date
+Signature of the Person Obtaining Consent Date

-Consent Discussion